Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The same error will occur if such emission is attempted inside a reaction body, or if we call `logSoup` or `setLogLevel` on the molecule emitter.
+The same error will occur if the emitter call is attempted inside a reaction body, or if we call `logSoup` on the molecule emitter.

 The correct way of using `Chymyst` is first to define molecules, then to create a RS where these molecules are used as inputs for reactions, and only then to start emitting these molecules.